Top Mixpanel Alternatives & Competitors based on 274 Reviews

 Segment

-- Key Features: Customer data platform (CDP), data collection, user identity tracking, and integrations with various marketing and analytics tools.
+- Key Features: Customer data infrastructure, data collection, integration with other analytics tools, data governance.

 -